pragkhard/JavaScript-interview-preparation/Var-Let-Const/Var-Let-Const.md

 We can shadow "var" variable by using "let" but can not do the opposite

+//Legal Shadowing : We can shadow "var" variable by using "let/const"

         function test() {
             var a = "GeeksforGeeks";